 This study was conducted in an outpatient OCD and Anxiety specialty clinic at a large academic medical center in the United States.
 Participants were the parents of 10 children, aged 9-13, (M age = 11.2; 50% male).
 This age group was chosen to reflect an age at which anxiety disorders have become very prevalent and children are still very reliant on parents, leading to elevated family accommodation.
 Inclusion criteria included (a) primary DSM-IV-TR (American Psychiatric Association, 2000) diagnosis of either generalized anxiety disorder (GAD), separation anxiety disorder (SAD), social phobia (SoP) or OCD; (b) a score of 13 or more on the Pediatric Anxiety Rating Scale (PARS) (Research on Pediatric Psychopharmacology Anxiety Study Group, 2002) to reflect clinically significant anxiety; (c) child was offered the opportunity to participate in individual CBT and refused or child refused to attend the assessment per parent report; (d) significant family accommodation as indicated by a score above 13 on the items from the Family Accommodation Scale Anxiety (FASA) (E. R. Lebowitz, et al., 2012); (e) child had not been diagnosed with and did not meet criteria for a bipolar disorder or schizophrenia spectrum disorder or pervasive development disorder; (f) child was either not taking psychotropic medication or was kept on a stable dose for the duration of the trial.
 Parents of 14 children were offered participation, 11 completed all baseline assessments and were eligible.
 Parents of 10 children chose to participate.
 Of these children, four were taking psychotropic medication (4 SSRI and of these 1 also was taking an atypical antipsychotic), 90% were identified as Caucasian and 10% as Latino, 70% came from intact marriages (with both parents participating) and 30% from single parent homes (with only the mother participating).
 Of these 3 cases, 1 was a divorced mother (child had contact with father but father chose not to participate) and in the remaining 2 cases there was no identified biological father.
 Eight families were of medium to medium-high socioeconomic situations, based on income and parent education, and two families of low to medium-low situation.
 Four of the children (40%) had previously participated in psychotherapy without significant improvement (treatment was described as CBT but we were not able to adequately establish treatment content).
 Five (50%) children met criteria for SAD, 1 (10%) for SoP, 5 (50%) for GAD, 4 (40%) for OCD, 2 (20%) for panic disorder.
 In addition, 2 children (20%) met DSM-IV-TR criteria for Tourette Syndrome and the same number met criteria for an attention deficit disorder or for oppositional defiant disorder.

-Measures
+Measures_ENREF_28

 Diagnosing anxiety disorders The Anxiety Disorders Interview Schedule (ADIS): Parent Version was the main tool for establishing diagnosis and eligibility (W. K. Silverman, Saavedra, & Pina, 2001).
 The ADIS is a semi structured diagnostic interview that has repeatedly shown reliability and good psychometric qualities.
 We relied on the parent version because this study focused on children who refused treatment and could also refuse to participate in assessment of anxiety symptoms.
 Raters were at the postgraduate level and had been trained by experienced senior team members on the use of the ADIS.